Steve-Fenton/Katelyn/README.md

 The "slow cralwer" is designed to make light demands on your web server, making no concurrent requests.
 Additional delay can be added to make the crawl even slower if necessary.

+Note: I'm currently porting the entire application to .Net Core.
+The console is already available as a .Net Core Console application.
+For the purposes of the migration, the new projects are named Fenton.Katelyn.NameHere.
+The only project left to move is the Forms UI, which will be done next.
+The old projects will remain until the UI no longer depends on them; then they will be deleted.

+## .Net Core

+You can run Katelyn from the command line:

+    dotnet Katelyn.dll Crawl -address=http://localhost

+Or

+    dotnet Katelyn.dll Crawl -address=http://localhost -verbose=false

+## .Net Full Framework (Deprecated - Will be removed in a future release)

 You can run Katelyn from the command line:

     Katelyn Crawl -address=http://localhost/